-Over the ten-week program, students benefit from the expertise and support of the local business people who volunteer their time in the classroom as instructors, mentors, advisors and business plan reviewers.
+Over the seven-week program, students benefit from the expertise and support of the local business people who volunteer their time in the classroom as instructors, mentors, advisors and business plan reviewers.
 The program culminates in a public presentation of business ideas by students to an audience of community members.

 The curriculum can be found below.

 "I wish I had had an opportunity like this when I was in high school – I would probably be a better entrepreneur today!" - Barth Anderson, co-founder of Barrington Coffee Roasters & "on-call" advisor for students in our Entry to Entrepreneurship program.

 New for 2019: